-Each of these documents is also available in print upon written request made to the Office of the Secretary, CME Group Inc., 20 South Wacker Drive, Chicago, Illinois 60606.
+Each of these documents is also available in print upon request made to the Office of the Secretary, CME Group Inc., 20 South Wacker Drive, Chicago, Illinois 60606 or officeofthesecretary@cmegroup.com.

-Our employee codes of conduct are applicable to all our employees, including our Chairman and Chief Executive Officer, our Chief Financial Officer and our other senior financial officers.
+Our employee code of conduct is applicable to all our employees, including our Chairman and Chief Executive Officer, our Chief Financial Officer and our other senior financial officers.